OpenShock/ShockOSC/README.md

 [Wiki](https://wiki.openshock.org/guides/shockosc-basic/)

-### Avatar contacts setup for VRC

-1. Add a new **bool** parameter to your avatars (animator & params file).
-Name template `ShockOsc/{GroupName}` e.g. `ShockOsc/Leg`
-2. Configure one or more contact receivers on your avatar
-3. Set it to constant and have it drive the designated parameter you have just created
-4. Upload
-5. Reset & Enable OSC

-### Avatar PhysBone setup for VRC

-You can use physbones to trigger shocks with verifying intensity based on the distance the bone is stretched once it's released.

-1. Add a new parameter to a physbone component on your avatar with the same name as your shocker, e.g. `ShockOsc/Leg`
-2. Add a new **float** parameter called `ShockOsc/{GroupName}_Stretch` to your avatars animator & do **NOT** add to params file
-3. Add a new **bool** parameter called `ShockOsc/{ShockerName}_IsGrabbed` to your avatars animator & do **NOT** add to params file
-4. Edit `IntensityRange` in the configuration file to your liking

 ### Visual parameters

 You can add some optional parameters to your avatar to visualize when the shocker is active or on cooldown.